craftdelivery/FullStackWebDeveloperChallenge/README.md

 2) `gen_list.sh` generates a sorted and unique list of words found in the text

-3) `populate.js` inserts the words into postges using a single query using unwrap
+3) `populate.js` inserts the words into postges using a single query using unnest

 ## Client